 What this is not

 This is not an argument against frontier models.
-Frontier when we must.
+Frontier when we must — and when a frontier model is the right call, you can often compress it rather than replace it.
 The agents that need long-horizon reasoning, the workflows where a wrong answer is catastrophic, the tasks where the cheaper models genuinely fail the eval — those run on the frontier model.
 The decision is made by the scorecard, not by the salesperson who landed the room first.

-The factory rule is straightforward: the eval makes the call.
-The cheapest model that passes wins.
-The vendor relationship is downstream of the eval, never upstream.
+The rule is straightforward: the scorecard makes the call, and the cheapest model that clears it wins.
+Which vendor sold you the idea gets no vote.